Should I Become a Freight Dispatcher?

 Step 2: Gain Industry Experience

-Though an associate's degree teaches several skills required for a career as a freight dispatcher, many employers prefer one to three years of experience in transportation or customer service.
+Though an associate's degree teaches many skills required for a career as a freight dispatcher, many employers prefer one to three years of experience in transportation or customer service.
 Prospective freight dispatchers can gain relevant entry-level experience as a courier or as a customer service representative in a related field.
 Some companies also prefer that dispatchers have prior trucking experience, including knowledge of Department of Transportation (DOT) rules and safety regulations.

-Step 3: Earn a Bachelor's Degree
+Step 3: Consider a Bachelor's Degree

 Many employers list a bachelor's degree as a preference in freight dispatcher job postings.
 In addition to strengthening a candidate's resume, a bachelor's degree can also be a good foundation for future career opportunities.
 Bachelor's degree programs in transportation or supply chain management include courses in advanced logistics issues, global logistics management, transportation and public policy issues, and traffic and transportation management.

 You may find it beneficial to participate in an internship during your academic career.
 In addition to coursework, many colleges and universities offer internship opportunities.
 Freight internships provide students with real-world experience with cargo carriers and freight lines.
 Students may also make valuable networking contacts that can lead to employment after graduation.